deltabravo777/ASPNET_Project_Baespeaks.com/README.md

 - The following NuGet packages are used: bootstrap 5.1.2, Microsoft.AspNetCore.Identity.EntityFrameworkCore 6.0.0, Microsoft.EntityFrameworkCore 6.0.0, Microsoft.EntityFrameworkCore.Design 6.0.0, Microsoft.EntityFrameworkCore.Sqlite 6.0.0, Microsoft.EntityFrameworkCore.Tools 6.0.0
 - "ASPNETCORE_ENVIRONMENT" is set to "Production"
 - Within the site there is a Portfolio section which has a handful of console applications made with C#, which can also be found at baespeaks.com/portfolio
 - The name of the project is ASPNET_Project_Eleven though the folder name is ASPNET_Project_Ten.
-The code runs and renaming the folder may cause it to not work
+The code is executable though renaming the folder may cause it to not work